 Tonawanda Coke Corporation (TCC) Site

-The New York State Department of Environmental Conservation (NYSDEC) led the effort to oversee the safe shutdown of operations which consisted of 60 ovens, 30 of which still remained in operation.
-In October, the last remaining ovens were fully emptied and purged of gases, marking the end of coke production at the facility.
+EPA in concert with the New York State Department of Environmental Conservation (NYSDEC) led the effort to oversee the safe shutdown of operations involving the 60 coke ovens at the facility.
+Activities included fully emptying and purging the gases which marked the end of coke production at the facility.
 EPA assisted NYSDEC in its oversight of facility shutdown activities through air monitoring.
-The NYSDEC then turned the lead over to EPA to conduct a full assessment of the facility to determine near term actions that may need to be taken to address risks posed by the facility.
+The NYSDEC turned the lead over to EPA to conduct a full assessment of the facility and to take actions required to address any risks posed by the facility.

 Air Monitoring/ Sampling

 During the shutdown operations at the facility, EPA conducted air sampling and monitoring and surveillance in the community around the plant until all flammable gases were purged from the process systems.
 Six fixed monitoring locations were selected based on wind direction and/or other factors deemed to be relevant to the health and safety of the public.
 The purpose of this project was to monitor for benzene, a volatile organic compound (VOC), sulfur dioxide (SO2), and particulates.
 EPA also collected air samples for quick turnaround laboratory analysis.
 The monitoring and sampling activities began on October 14, 2018 and were completed on October 21, 2018.
 Air monitoring and laboratory analysis, as stated in the EPA ERT Air Sampling Report (PDF), indicated that air contaminant levels established to protect the public were not exceeded.